NEW: First EJI Historical Marker in Maryland to be Dedicated on September 7, 2019 in Annapolis

-HB 307 is law: Maryland the first state to create a Lynching Truth and Reconciliation Commission
+Maryland gains national attention as first state to create Lynching Truth and Reconciliation Commission

 The measure authorizes the Commission to hold public hearings around the state to investigate the 40 plus racial terror lynchings that were committed in Maryland, The law acknowledges that no one was ever charged in connection with any of these crimes and that government entities were often complicit in committing them and in concealing the identities of those responsible.
 The act further notes that, "Restorative justice requires a full knowledge, understanding and acceptance of the truth before there can be any meaningful reconciliation,"